WebDev-Guild/webdev-guild.github.io/intro.md

 *Alex*

 PS.
-This [developer](https://www.youtube.com/watch?v=OxfJ7xw5hQE) explained her experiences with learning to code and gives some good real-world advice for learning how to code.
+This [developer](https://www.youtube.com/watch?v=OxfJ7xw5hQE) explained her experiences with learning to code and gives some good real-world advice for learning how to code (FYI, there are a few swears at the end).